Find Your Inner Zen at Xanadu

 Say goodbye to the effects of sun damage, rosacea, hyperpigmentation, and more.
 With the innovative Intense Pulsed Light (IPL™) photofacial procedure, gentle skin rejuvenation is now easier than ever.
-IPL™ photorejuvenation is the latest in modern dermatology, allowing patients to transform red, blotchy skin into a radiant complexion.
+IPL™ photorejuvenation, also called Photofacial IPL Laser Treatment, is the latest in modern dermatology, allowing patients to transform red, blotchy skin into a radiant complexion.
 If you suffer from any of these problems, photofacial/fotofacial treatments may be the dermatological approach you’ve been looking for.

 A photofacial is a 30-minute procedure in which intense pulses of light are used to penetrate deep into the skin.
 IPL™ photorejuvenation then causes collagen and blood vessels below the epidermis to constrict, reducing redness and age lines.
 The procedure involves only minimal discomfort, while the redness and swelling that sometimes occur after treatment disappear shortly.
 Most benefits of a photofacial/fotofacial occur gradually in the weeks following treatment.

 People who have blotchy, sun-damaged, or discolored skin, or whose skin is affected by large pores, freckles, or wrinkles, may benefit from an IPL™ photofacial.
-The procedure is also quick and involves no downtime, making it a convenient option for people with busy schedules.
+The IPL skin treatment is also quick and involves no downtime, making it a convenient option for people with busy schedules.
 Those with dark or deeply tanned skin sometimes experience complications following IPL™ photofacial treatment.

 Who Is Not a Good Candidate for Intense Pulsed Light Treatment?